 The aim of the Access to Medicine Index is to stimulate positive change by publicly encouraging pharmaceutical companies to step up their efforts as part of the global health community's endeavours to improve access to medicine worldwide.
-The Index strives to provide companies with a transparent means by which pharmaceutical companies assess, monitor and improve their own performance and their public and investment profiles while building a platform on which all stakeholders can share best practices in the area of global access to medicine.
+The Index strives to provide companies with a transparent means by which pharmaceutical companies can assess, monitor and improve their performance and their public and investment profiles while building a platform on which all stakeholders can share best practices in the area of global access to medicine.

 The Access to Medicine Index is an independent initiative that ranks the world's 20 largest research-based pharmaceutical companies according to their efforts to make their products more available, affordable and accessible in developing countries, highlighting policy and practice that either facilitates or hinders access to medicine.
 In essence, the Access to Medicine Index is an innovative tool designed to encourage pharmaceutical companies to work towards improving access to medicines by comparing their efforts and by publicly presenting the outcomes to the outside world.

 The Access to Medicine Index aims to help companies play their part in addressing the challenge of access and to offer them insight into how they can improve their own activities as well as learn from the activities of their peers.
 By helping them to better understand their role, improve their approach and derive more value from their access-related investments, the Index seeks to create value for pharmaceutical companies in addition to improving access to medicine for developing world populations.
 With the Access to Medicine Index, we hope to facilitate the propagation of advanced policy solutions, improved cooperation between stakeholders, increased public and private awareness, and robust company analyses and decision-making for the investment community.